 Anyone with stomach flu should be drinking extra between meals to boost their intake.
 However, some fluids are better than others for gastroenteritis recovery.
 Keep these guidelines in line when dealing with the stomach bug:

 - While adults and older children can drink sports beverages with electrolytes, younger children should avoid them.
-Instead, young children can substitute other electrolyte and fluid replacement solutions like freezer pops.
+Instead, young children can substitute other electrolyte and fluid replacement solutions like Pedialyte.

 - Do not consume fruit juice, soda or Jell-O when treating the stomach flu.
 These liquids will not replace the body’s lost minerals and can make diarrhea worse.

 - Instead of chugging fluids, drink small amounts on a half-hour or hourly schedule.
 Trying to force down large quantities of fluids at one time may cause additional vomiting.

 While recovering from the stomach bug, frequent, small portions of food are better than more spaced-out large meals.
 Sticking with bland staple foods will also make it easier to hold the food down.
 Consider including the following foods:

 - Bread, cereals and potatoes

 - Lean meats